 - They don’t have any pension income to rely on

-- John’s nest egg is sitting in his company’s profit sharing plan, meaning all taxes and gains have been deferred.
-This means that his withdrawals throughout retirement will be added to he and Jane’s taxable income.
+- John’s nest egg is sitting in his company’s 401k & profit sharing plan, meaning all taxes and gains have been deferred.
+This also means that his withdrawals throughout retirement will be added to he and Jane’s taxable income.

 Retirement Income Gap

 At this point we know how much John & Jane need per year to live comfortably, we know how much guaranteed income they can expect, and we know the size of their nest egg.
 The next step is to evaluate their retirement income gap.
-This is the amount of income they’ll need each year beyond what they can expect from guaranteed sources.
-In other words, it’s the amount of income they’ll need to create each year from their nest egg.
+This is the amount of cash they’ll need to live each year beyond what they can expect from guaranteed sources.
+In other words, it’s the amount they’ll need to withdraw each year from their nest egg.

 The important thing to remember about a retirement income gap is that it will widen throughout your retirement.
 Thanks to inflation, everything we buy on a regular basis will become more and more expensive as we age.